Eating disorders (E.D.) lie.

 10. There are ‘good’ foods and ‘bad’ foods

 I remember I had a huge list of bad foods and a very small list of good foods.

 There are no such things as good and bad foods.

 This is just another lie your eating disorder makes you believe.
 When you eat according to a balanced meal plan you can eat anything you like, also pies and treats.
 That is part of life and it makes it fun!

 11. My body weight defines me

 Your weight doesn’t define you!

 What does define you is your empathy, your kindness, your personality, and all the other beautiful things that lie inside of you.
 You won’t be happy when you are skinny or fit a certain standard of beauty society has created.

-Happiness starts when you love yourself from the inside.
-Once you are able to see that, your mind will open up and unleash your true life’s purpose and your dreams.
+Happiness starts when you love yourself from the inside out.
+Once you are able to see that, your mind will open up and unleash your true life’s purpose and dreams.